galaxyproject/training-material/topics/galaxy-project/tutorials/exercise/tutorial.md

-# Preparation

-## An exercise to consolidate the material and reinforce your learning.
+# An exercise to consolidate the material and reinforce your learning.

 If possible, please take a few minutes to complete the first step of the following exercise *before* continuing with the lessons in this training topic.
 This exercise may be more helpful for those relatively new to the project, because much detail about Galaxy's scope, opportunities and impact on open science, are not yet widely understood, even among researchers who routinely use Galaxy.